Husthwaite: Community

-Husthwaite is served as part of the no. 31X bus route between York and Helmsley.

 The village school is Husthwaite CE Primary.

-Husthwaite church is dedicated to St Nicholas.
-Some of the original Norman church remains, but it was mostly rebuilt in 1683.
+St Nicholas' Church, Husthwaite was built in the 12th century.
 It is a Grade II* listed building.

+Transport

+The village was formerly served by the Thirsk and Malton Line's Husthwaite Gate railway station, located near the Elphin Bridge.

+It is now served by the no. 31X bus route running between York and Helmsley.

 Notable people

-William Peckitt, stained glass artist was born in the village in 1731.
+William Peckitt, a stained glass artist, was born in the village in 1731.